-Are you afraid of hackers?
-As industry continues to digitalize, with an estimated 38 billion new connections to the IoT this year alone – the threat horizon continues to grow, as a recent study by the Massachusetts Institute of Technology shows.
+With an estimated 38 billion new connections to the IoT this year alone, the threat to industry continues to grow.
+Machine learning and AI could future-proof energy ecosystems, say a new study by the Massachusetts Institute of Technology.

 Energy transition during the Fourth Industrial Revolution means that digitalization across the energy ecosystem is creating a new model for the industry: Interactive, multi-directional and interconnected.